National Mediation Accreditation Scheme

 - for the mediator to maintain their accredited status they must reapply for accreditation every 2 years, ensuring an ongoing review of their practice;

-- Better Place Australia Mediation and Counselling has obtained evidence that the mediator is insured (either individually or via their employer);
+- Better Place Australia has obtained evidence that the mediator is insured (either individually or via their employer);

-- Better Place Australia Mediation and Counselling has obtained and confirmed evidence that the mediator is of good character; and
+- Better Place Australia has obtained and confirmed evidence that the mediator is of good character; and

-- if the client wishes to provide feedback or make a complaint, Better Place Australia Mediation and Counselling has a process for receiving your feedback or complaint.
+- if the client wishes to provide feedback or make a complaint, Better Place Australia has a process for receiving your feedback or complaint.

 How do I become a mediator?